mehrdadmhmdi/546_project/Expedia Data (Condensed MDP) /readme.md

 ---

-## What structure we transform this into
+## What structure we transform this into?

 We convert this raw list-view dataset into a **longitudinal, time-indexed format**: